harperreed/harper.blog/content/post/giving.md

 * [White Fragility: Why It’s So Hard For White People To Talk About Racism](https://robindiangelo.com/publications/) - buy this book.

 * [Opportunities for White People in the Fight for Racial Justice](https://www.whiteaccomplices.org/) - Lots of resources for white people to help support racial justice.

+* [It’s Time We Dealt With White Supremacy in Tech](https://marker.medium.com/its-time-we-dealt-with-white-supremacy-in-tech-8f7816fe809) - READ THIS IF YOU ARE A LEADER.

 Remember why we are here.
 We are here because black lives matter.
 That is it.
 Simple.